Skip to main content

 The Screener answers, "Who may need more help or support?"

-The math Diagnostic assessment answers, "What skills might the student need help with?"
+The Diagnostic assessment answers, "What skills might the student need help with?"

 We suggest that all students take the universal Screener assessment.
 Students with red (and possibly yellow) scores could be considered for the Diagnostic assessment.
 After completing the Screener assessment, students will be placed into the appropriate grade level of the Diagnostic assessment.